vishaln04/Birthdaycard/README.md

-# diwali-wish
+# Birthday-wish
-a simple design for wish diwali
+a simple design for Birthday wish card